CCIT Strong Password Guidelines

 Password Strategies to Avoid

-Some patterns are very common in passwords and are easy to guess by criminals and hackers.
+Some common methods used to create passwords are easy to guess by criminals and hackers.
 To avoid weak, easy-to-guess passwords:

 - Avoid sequences or repeated characters.
 “12345678,” “222222,” “abcdefg,” or adjacent letters on your keyboard do not help make secure passwords.